2007 Cincinnati Bengals season: Personnel moves

-NFL Draft
+NFL draft

 Suspensions

-Chris Henry, after repeated off-field run-ins with the law, was suspended for 8 games (½ the regular season) after a private meeting with NFL Commissioner Roger Goodell.
+Chris Henry, after repeated off-field run-ins with the law, was suspended for 8 games (half the regular season) after a private meeting with NFL Commissioner Roger Goodell.
 Chris Henry was arrested for driving without a license and a seatbelt, which led to the meeting with Goodell and his subsequent suspension for 8 games.
 In May, it was reported he failed a drug test as part of his parole agreement but shortly after the announcement was made it was recanted by the Kentucky police department.

 Odell Thurman, another NFL player currently under contract with the Bengals has had legal troubles and still appears to be in trouble with the Bengals as well.
-Head coach Marvin Lewis repeatedly avoided or refused to speak about his status with the team after Thurman was suspended for the all of 2006.
+Head coach Marvin Lewis repeatedly avoided or refused to speak about his status with the team after Thurman was suspended for all of 2006.
 When Thurman applied for reinstatement in July 2007 he was denied and was further suspended the entire 2007–08 season.
 The exact reason for the extension was not specified by the league but many suspect it had to do with a drunk-driving incident earlier that same month.
 His suspension prompted Hamilton County Municipal Court Judge John Burlew to call the NFL officials "Hypocrites" for promoting alcohol sales and consumption during games but punishing players for drinking.